7 Facts about the Northwest Passage: Arctic Fox Collars, Inuit Sunglasses & the Route’s ‘Invention’

 6. The first crossing of the Northwest Passage took 3 years, from 1903 to 1906

-Joined by a team of six men and inspired by the skills learnt from the Inuit people of Northern Norway, Roald Amundsen became the first explorer to successfully cross the Northwest Passage in 1906.
+Long before there were cruise ships through the Northwest Passage, Roald Amundsen became the first explorer to successfully cross the route.
+Joined by a team of six men and inspired by the skills learnt from the Inuit people of Northern Norway, he completed the journey in 1906.
 Having departed Christiana (now Oslo) in Norway on a ship named Gjøa some three years earlier, Amundsen’s voyage was at the same time treacherous and pioneering.
 His crew survived thick fog and an onboard fire to reach San Francisco, after conducting scientific research on King William Island for two years.
 During this time, Amundsen and his team built a magnetic variation observatory which they used to calculate the exact location of the magnetic North Pole.

 7. Wild Arctic foxes were used in a rescue mission here